NuriaReyes/controlMyStove/README.md

-Remote control for the stove
+Remote control for the stove.

+This is an IoT device.